Xerby/PropLoad/doc/tutorial.md

 by calling the propertyLoader.getProperties() method, or you can take the properties one at a time.
 In the latter case, you can not only take them as strings using the get(String name) method, but also get typed values using the getAsInt, getAsDouble and getAsBoolean methods.

+You also can use toString method to see the properties were loaded in the PropertyLoader.
+It will show all the properties names and values except the sensitive ones.
+If the property is sensitive, the value will be replaced with "***".

 **Example**
 An example of working with the library: